 This is not so straight forward as you'll need an external tool for extracting sprites and graphics.

 There are various tools that can help to show what sprites exist in a bunch of bytes but none of the ones I found for macOS were that friendly; difficult to use/navigate, and the sprites were displayed at their original size, which on my 13-inch laptop made distinguishing sprites from random noise difficult indeed.

 In the end I wrote a simple Ruby script to dump the whole

-Here’s a cyclone sprite as displayed on the map overview screen:
+Here's a Jetpac sprite as displayed on the game status bar at the top of the screen:

 8x8 sprite.
 Each decimal number expresses a row of